milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 - **Security updates** are labelled with `security`
 - The `FluentAssertions` v8 packages have been ignored

-Once again, with very little additional configuration, we've been able to add significant value to the dependency updates raised.
+Once again, with minimal additional configuration, we've been able to add significant value to the dependency updates raised.

 ### Automating Merging Updates